Finite field: Frobenius automorphism and Galois theory

 In terms of Galois theory, this means that GF(p^{n}) is a Galois extension of GF(p), which has a cyclic Galois group.

 The fact that the Frobenius map is surjective implies that every finite field is perfect.

 Polynomial factorization

 If F is a finite field, a non-constant monic polynomial with coefficients in F is irreducible over F, if it is not the product of two non-constant monic polynomials, with coefficients in F.

 As every polynomial ring over a field is a unique factorization domain, every monic polynomial over a finite field may be factored in a unique way (up to the order of the factors) into a product of irreducible monic polynomials.

-There are efficient algorithms for testing polynomial irreducibility and factoring polynomials over finite field.
+There are efficient algorithms for testing polynomial irreducibility and factoring polynomials over finite fields.
 They are a key step for factoring polynomials over the integers or the rational numbers.
 At least for this reason, every computer algebra system has functions for factoring polynomials over finite fields, or, at least, over finite prime fields.